 Graphic Design

-This section is dedicated to projects focusing more on graphic elements as opposed to creating a solution to housing products inside the packaging.
-Throughout the course, we utilized lines, texture, and space to create eye catching graphics to convey what is inside, who it is for, and why you should buy it.
+This section is dedicated to projects focusing more on graphic elements instead of structural solutions.
+Throughout the course, we utilized lines, texture, and patterns to create eye catching graphics that convey ideas and product information and create emotional connections.

 This project was based around creating a package for a perfume bottle.
 I went with the first idea I thought of which was to make a Japanese themed package shaped like a shrine.
 Structurally, this required cutting slitted windows into the front and creating a gabled roof which was more challenging than I expected.
 I opted for a Houlihan style bottom capable of holding a heavier product without opening than a slit tuck bottom.
 This was more complex and difficult to execute than I initially thought, and having observed packages with similar bottoms since, I have more ideas of how to improve the strength and ease of assembly of this carton.